-Let’s cut to the chase: A sales battlecard is an internal document, typically a one-page cheat sheet, of high-value talking points created specifically to help your sales team close deals, in fact, 71% of businesses that use battlecards say they’ve increased their win rates as a result.
+Let’s cut to the chase: A sales battlecard is an internal document, typically a one-page cheat sheet, of high-value talking points created specifically to help your sales team close deals.
+In fact, 86 percent of CI leaders at software companies enable their sellers with battlecards.

 - Be easy to skim on the fly during conversations with prospects